nicotsou/nicotsou.com/content/blog/retrospective-2022/index.md

 On productivity, I would also recommend the book “[Atomic Habits](https://amzn.to/3JaNFGB)” by James Clear.
 It explains the importance of habit building and how they can help you accomplish your goals.
 This book will teach you how to train yourself to embrace positive habits over bad ones.
 How to make them attractive and how to encourage yourself to maintain them by making your progress visible.

 One of my most anticipated book launches of the year was the "[Engineering Management For The Rest Of Us](https://amzn.to/3XYOJ4C)” by Sarah Drasner.
 Although I haven’t finished the book yet, since I only got a copy at the end of the year, one thing I can tell you for sure.
 If you’re aiming to become a Tech Lead, or you’re already one and you want to improve on that, this book is a great resource.
 It may change your perception of certain things you’re considering as standards.
-It’s written for technical people, and that’s what it makes it an easy read.
+It’s written for technical people, and that’s what makes it an easy read.

 This year I also discovered the book “[Dare To Lead](https://amzn.to/3Jb0VLi)” by Brené Brown, who has dedicated her life to studying leadership.
 I can’t address how influential and inspirational this book is.
 It helped me realize the most important skill for a leader; vulnerability.
 It will open your eyes and lead you in the right direction.